via Distance Learning starting July 13, 2015

 - Knowledge/education in probability & statistics and/or quality control

-- A Six Sigma Green Belt (or higher) certification from a recognized program (e.g. the LSS Green Belt program conducted in January 2012 by Dartmouth/BU or 2013 training from BU); a technical society such as the American Society of Quality or the Surface Mount Technical Association; or another University's offering.
+- A Six Sigma Green Belt (or higher) certification from a recognized program (e.g. the LSS Green Belt program conducted in January 2012 by Dartmouth/BU or 2013, 2014 or 2015 training from BU); a technical society such as the American Society of Quality or the Surface Mount Technical Association; or another University's offering.
 Your prior certification can be from a "non-Lean" Six Sigma program

 - Computer/Laptop with Microsoft Excel.
 A limited number of laptops are available through our Educational Communications Center (EdComm) through the Audiovisual services in Lecture Hall B-60.
 There is no cost to use these laptops, however you must be a current BU student.
 Information regarding this policy can be found at http://www.ecc.binghamton.edu/av/avpolicy.html.